-The Greater Launceston Plan will reflect the aspirations of the residents for the development of Launceston and the surrounding communities.
+The GLP reflects the aspirations of the residents for the development of Launceston and the surrounding communities.

-Based on the communities input, the Plan will provide a long term strategy for sustainable land use planning and management to inform a co-ordinated approach for municipal planning and investment in the greater Launceston area built on:
+Based on community input, the draft GLP provides a long-term strategy for sustainable land use planning and management to inform a coordinated approach for municipal planning and investment in the greater Launceston area built on:

 - A clear statement of strategic principles and directions that reflect National Urban Policy and best practice in regional urban planning

 - The dynamics and needs of the communities that comprise the greater Launceston area